Russia Bans More US Journalists, Officials, Business Leaders From Entering Country

 In response to the invasion of Ukraine in 2022, the United States, the European Union, and other allies have enacted various sanctions against Russian businesses and individuals, including billionaire Russian oligarchs and their close family members.

-Among the new names added to the no entry list by Russia are 11 current and former staff members of the American newspaper The Wall Street Journal.
+Among the new names added to the no-entry list by Russia are 11 current and former staff members of the American newspaper The Wall Street Journal.
 Other newspaper staff, including five New York Times journalists and four from The Washington Post, are also among the new additions.

 There are also CEOs of software and tech companies, military personnel, and a few university professors who have all been flagged by Russia’s Foreign Ministry.
-It’s unclear if all are American citizens or just have ties to the country.
+It’s unclear whether all are American citizens or just have ties to the country.

-Russia’s Foreign Ministry said the journalists are all “leading liberal-globalist publications involved in the production and dissemination of fakes about Russia and the Russian armed forces.”
+Russia’s foreign ministry said the journalists are all “leading liberal-globalist publications involved in the production and dissemination of fakes about Russia and the Russian armed forces.”

 The stop-list also includes “senior executives and officials of various levels from law enforcement agencies and special services, heads of key defence companies and financial institutions which supply weapons to the Armed Forces of Ukraine and sponsor the Kyiv regime,” the ministry said.